sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

     at least four students in each subject.
     * Not all students participate in all subjects.
 These students should be left out of the printout.

+Notes:

+- When functions require input, you should be the one simulating it.
+For example, if a function requires a list, please submit the HW with a mock list already in place.

+- Follow closely the instructions on `SubmissionGuidelines.md` - your HW is automatically checked and graded, and my bot lacks empathy.

+- If you have any Pythonic and \ or technical difficulties don't hesitate to contact me.

 ## Submission

 The submission guidelines for this exercise are unique, and should also serve as a learning experience